nadavmatalon/bookmark-manager/README.md

 <p>Registered users can add new bookmarks to the list, while un-registered visitors can only
 view its corrent content.</p>

-<p>When adding a new bookmark, the user is prompted to provide a url address, a title, aa well as
+<p>When adding a new bookmark, the user is prompted to provide a url address, a title, as well as
 optional tags for indexing purposes.</p>

-<p>The list itself can be viewed in its entirety, or filtered according to a specific tag.
-Both
+<p>The list itself can be viewed in its entirety (the defualt), or it can be filtered according
-the list itself and the tags are ordered alphabetically.</p>
+to a specific tag.
+Both the list itself and the tags are ordered alphabetically.</p>

 <p>In visual terms, the site includes a 'sticky' navigation bar at the top, and a 'sticky' footer at
 the bottom.</p>

-<h4>Browser Caveate</h4><br/>
+<h3>Browser Caveate</h3>

 </p>Please note that this app has been optimized primarily for <strong>Google Chrome</strong>,
 and uses flexbox to display various element.
 Consequently, and despite my efforts to make it suitable for other browsers, it may not look as intended on other browsers.</p>

-<h4>Testing</h4>
+<h3>Testing</h3>

 <p>Tests were written with Rspec & Capybara.